CiscoTestAutomation/pyats/docs/kleenex/inputs.rst

     #
     # This optional key specifies the devices to be cleaned.
     # Devices may be specified by their actual name or their alias.
+    #
+    # This key may be used to clean devices sequentially.
+    #
     # In the following example, device_a, device_b and device_c are
     # cleaned in parallel, and only once complete are device_d and device_e
     # cleaned in parallel.